tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

      Scale.y_sqrt, Guide.xlabel("Discovery Year"), Guide.colorkey(title = "Discovery Method"))
 ```

-The dataset shows 10 different discovery methods used to find exoplanets.
-Transit and radial velocity appear to be the most popular and are both techniques that involve analyzing the photometry of the host star in a system to spot characterstics consistent with an orbiting planet.

-#### Radial Velocity

-This method relies on the fact that a star does not remain stationary when it is orbited by a planet.
-It moves, ever so slightly, in a small ellipse, responding to the gravitational tug of its smaller companion.
-When viewed from a distance, these slight movements affect the star's color signature.
-If the star is moving towards the observer, then its spectrum would appear slightly shifted towards the blue; if it is moving away, it will be shifted towards the red.

-#### Transit

-This method detects planets by measuring a regular dimming of a star as an orbiting planet passes between it and the Earth.

 ### Where are they?

 Most discovered exoplanets live within 500 parsecs (1630.78 light years) of Earth.
 With this kind of density, it's clear that the universe contains a lot of planets.
 As our observation and data collection improves, I expect the number of exoplanets to grow exponentially.

 The closest and farthest planets we've found so far are Proxima Centauri b at 1.29 parsecs (4.21 light years) and SWEEPS-4 b/SWEEPS-11 b at 8500 parsecs (27,723.29 light years) respectively.

-The exoplanet locatioins are actually mapped by their host star using the galactic coordinate system.
-This is a polar coordinate system that uses the Earth (or Sun) as the origin and the center of the milky way galaxy as a 0 degree bearing.[^4] By converting the polar coordinates to cartesian coordinates, we can plot the relative position of the stars.
+We're mapping the exoplanet locations by their host star using the galactic coordinate system.
+This is a polar coordinate system that uses the Earth (or Sun) as the origin and the center of the milky way galaxy as a 0 degree bearing.[^6] By converting the polar coordinates to cartesian coordinates, we can plot the relative position of the stars.
 Keep in mind that these stars actually exist in a 3-dimensional space, but due to the limitations of our plotting software, we are showing a 2-dimensional representation.

 <object data="star-map.svg" type="image/svg+xml">
   <param name="url" value="star-map.svg">